tdegueul/api-evolution-data-corpus/README.md

 # Overview

 This project contains a corpus of data simulating API evolution in Java.
-The corpus include two versions of a library, which contain synthetic "dummy" API classes that have evolved between the version
+The corpus includes two versions of a library, which contain synthetic "dummy" API classes that have evolved after through these versions.

 ## Purpose

 Backward compatibility is an issue to cope with today.
 To assess the backward compatibility, a lot of tools exist, but the question is how the tools perform.
 It is not easy to answear without a proper benchmark.
 Any benchmarks, however, need a **test data**.
 They are provided here.

+## About this version
+In this updated version, several new features were introduced to Kamil Jezek and Jens Dietrich's [original benchmark](https://github.com/kjezek/api-evolution-data-corpus).
+These improvements include the atomization of all the breaking change files for a more granular evaluation, and the incorporation of a new tool named `roseau` alongside the existing ones.
+In addition to that, the precision, recall and execution time for each tool is now assessed, providing insights into its ability to detect both true and false positives, while also evaluating the overall tool performance.
+The results are not only presented in the benchmark.csv file but also displayed in the bar charts `precision_recall_chart.png` & `execution_times_chart.png` to facilitate visual comparison.
+These metrics are also organized in separate .csv files for convenient data access, namely `precisions.csv`, `recalls.csv` and `execution_times.csv`.
+All said files are automatically generated upon running the `./benchmark.sh` command, maintaining the same user-friendly benchmark usage.

 ## Structure